 If you find that your bounce rate is high, that average duration is low, and that people aren’t visiting many pages, then you have found your blockage: the first impression your website gives.
 Check out my blog post on how to reduce bounce rate, and run some user tests to find out what sort of first impression the site is giving people.

 It might even be time to start thinking about a new website.
+We build two types of website: low-cost lead generation websites for small businesses and bespoke websites which are custom-built to meet the unique needs of larger businesses.
 If in doubt, request a free marketing review from our super review Ninjas.
-They’ll tell it like it is and if you need a new website, they’ll tell you.
+They’ll tell it like it is and if you need a new website, they’ll let you know.

 What if my engagement looks okay?